louishust/docs/op-guide/configuration.md

 + the human-readable unique name for this PD member
 + default: "pd"
-+ If you want to start multiply PDs, you must use different name for each one.
++ If you want to start multiple PDs, you must use different names for each one.

 ### --data-dir